 I have no idea why, but at this time, the Deutschlandticket is only offered as a subscription, similar to Netflix.

 I highly recommend you cancel your subscription right after ordering it (maybe give it a day or two) so you don’t forget (yep, I do always forget to cancel my subscriptions, paying long after I have any interest in them).
-This is especially important as €49 may be a low price for what you get but it certainly is not cheap if you won’t be able to use it.

 The Germany Ticket is for one person only